preames/riscv-constant-materialization/README.md

 Now, let's pick something a bit harder.
 For the constant 8589935839385694 (chosen arbitrarily, this is not an interesting number to my knowledge), LLVM currently emits a load through the constant pool.

 At depth 1 and 2, we quickly return Unsat.
-At depth 3, unsat takes about 15s.
-At depth 4, unsat takes 16m.
-Higher depths were still running when this page was written, but hopefully the scalability concern is obvious.  :)
+At depth 3, Unsat takes about 15s.
+At depth 4, UNSTAT takes 16m.
+At depth 5, out of memory occured after 7 hours without returning either SAT or Unsat.
+Hopefully the scalability concern is obvious.  :)

 ## Scalability